I believe in God as an ideal, a Spirit, a guide,

 .

-The Bible is a political tract more than the holy word of God
+The Bible is more a political tract than God's word.

 .

-I believe in the church, as a community on the better pathway,
+I believe in the church, as on the better pathway,

 .